Brian Kim (hedge fund manager): Controversy

-Ponzi scheme charges and default judgment

 After an investigation by the Commodity Futures Trading Commission (CFTC) into his hedge fund business, in February 2011, Kim was charged both civilly and criminally with financial fraud, grand larceny, and scheme to defraud for running a $6 million Ponzi scheme from January 2003 through January 2011, and cheating at least 45 investors from the West Coast while providing them with fake monthly performance statements.
 According to prosecutors, he misrepresented the quality of the investments to his clients, while stealing some of the money for himself.

 The CFTC sued Kim and Liquid Capital in February 2011, charging them with fraudulent solicitation, misappropriation, and misrepresentation to investors and regulatory organizations, and seeking an injunction preventing them from trading in commodities futures and foreign currencies.
 The agency said Kim and his employees told clients that Liquid Capital generated returns of more than 240 percent, when in fact they were losing money, and the only funds coming in were from new deposits by clients.

 In April 2011, Judge Denise Cote of the U.S. District Court for the Southern District of New York found the defendants guilty of all charges.
 She entered a default judgment of $12.5 million against him, and he and Liquid Capital were banned from further commodity trading.
 In addition, the court froze his assets.

-Guilty pleas and sentencing

-In March 2012, he pleaded guilty to passport fraud by making false statements to officials saying his was lost, after prosecutors had confiscated his passport.
-He was sentenced in April 2012 to 14 months in prison.
+In March 2012, he pleaded guilty to passport fraud by attempting to acquire a new passport from by claiming his was lost.
+In reality, his passport was already confiscated by prosecutors.

 On March 16, 2012, Kim pleaded guilty to nine of the 26 counts against him, including grand larceny, scheme to defraud, violation of the NY General Business Law (Martin Act), and falsifying business records in connection with the Ponzi scheme charge, and stealing $435,000 from the Christadora House.

-In April 2012, Kim was sentenced by Justice Charles H. Solomon in New York State Supreme Court in Manhattan to 5 to 15 years in state prison, which was to commence after Kim had served seven months in federal prison on his passport fraud conviction.
+In April 2012, Kim was sentenced by Justice Charles H. Solomon in New York State Supreme Court in Manhattan to five to 15 years in state prison, which was to commence after Kim had served seven months in federal prison on his passport fraud conviction.